kamotsuru/arducam2ftp/README.md

 I just wanted to copy an image taken by my ArduCAM-Mini-2MP with ESP32 to my server whenever two successive images significantly differs from each other, but most examples only show how to store the images to an SD card...

 ## 1. Take an ArduCAM image as jpg format
-The following example includes taking a jpg image by ArduCAM-Mini-2MP and storing it to a buffer.
+The following example includes taking a jpg image by ArduCAM-Mini-2MP and storing it into a buffer.

 https://github.com/Dasch0/esp32-arducam-edge-impulse/blob/main/src/main.cpp